The Whole Truth about EIUL Part I

 The insurance companies have avoided liability by spelling out the risks in very specific, albeit, confusing and overwhelmingly lengthy language in the 20+ page illustrations.
 The only conclusion I’ve been able to make as to why these are so lengthy is in hopes no none actually reads them.
 Even those that do read them will find them hard to understand.
 Consequently, clients rely on the agents who either A) don’t understand it themselves or B) don’t convey the risks fully to their own clients or prospects.

-Before we begin re-addressing the 10 points, something critical needs to be pointed out about the “earnings assumptions” in the EIUL proposal.
+Before we address the 10 points, there’s something critical to note about the “earnings assumptions” in the EIUL proposal.
 Most of the EIUL companies use a 30 to 40 year look-back period to determine an average rate going forward.
 Pacific Life, the company used by the agent in this discussion, uses a 40 year look-back.
 That means they are including the highly positive returns in the 80’s and 90’s which skew the averages upward.

 We also need to remember what “average” means when we speak of market returns.
 I know of one mutual company currently illustrating whole life dividends under 7% that could illustrate over 9% if they were allowed to look back 40 years on their own actual dividend paying history as well.